alikadir/nodejs-graphql/ToLearn.md

 [x] query and mutation with onComplete onError event

-[-] apollo fetchMore, subscribeToMore for pagination and live data add to exists state
+[-] apollo fetchMore, subscribeToMore, restStore for pagination and live data add to exists state